Larissa-Cury/Costa-et-al.-2023-/README.md

 # Costa-et-al.-2023-
-We provide the data files discussed and analysed in the paper:
+We provide the data files discussed and analysed in the paper.
+Please cite as:

 COSTA, Ana Clara; CURY, Larissa; FINGER, Ingrid; MOTA, Natália B.; WEISSHEIMER, Janaina (2023).
 Two languages in one mind: Biliteracy, speech connectedness and reading in bilingual children.
 Manuscript submitted for publication.